-- Use their understanding of young children's characteristics and needs, and of multiple interacting influences on children's development and learning, to create environments that are healthy, respectful, supportive, and challenging for all children. - Know about, understand, and value the importance and complex characteristics of children's families and communities; use this understanding to create respectful, reciprocal relationships that support and empower families and to involve all families in their children's development and learning. - Know about and understand the goals, benefits and uses of assessment, and understand and use systematic observations, documentation, and other effective assessment strategies in a responsible way, in partnership with families and other professionals, to positively influence children's development. - Know, understand, and use positive relationships and supportive interactions as the foundations for their work with young children. - Identify and conduct themselves as members of the early childhood profession; they will know and use ethical guidelines and other professional standards related to early childhood practices; they will be continuous, collaborative learners who demonstrate knowledgeable, reflective and critical perspectives on their work, make informed decisions that integrate knowledge from a variety of sources; and they will be informed advocates for sound educational practices and policies. - Know, understand, and use a wide array of effective approaches, strategies, and tools to positively influence children's development and learning. - Understand the importance of each content area in young children's learning; they will know the essential concepts, inquiry tools, and structure of content areas, including academic subjects, and will be able to identify resources to deepen their understanding. - Use their own knowledge and other resources to design, implement, and evaluate meaningful, challenging curriculum that promotes comprehensive developmental and learning outcomes for all young children. - Integrate their understanding of and relationship with children and families; their understanding of developmentally effective approaches to teaching and learning; and their knowledge of academic disciplines to design, implement, and evaluate experiences that promote positive development and learning for all young children.
+- Use their understanding of young children's characteristics and needs, and of multiple interacting influences on children's development and learning, to create environments that are healthy, respectful, supportive, and challenging for all children. - Know about, understand, and value the importance and complex characteristics of children's families and communities; use this understanding to create respectful, reciprocal relationships that support and empower families and to involve all families in their children's development and learning. - Know about and understand the goals, benefits and uses of assessment and understand and use systematic observations, documentation, and other effective assessment strategies in a responsible way, in partnership with families and other professionals, to positively influence children's development. - Know, understand, and use positive relationships and supportive interactions as the foundations for their work with young children. - Identify and conduct themselves as members of the early childhood profession; they will know and use ethical guidelines and other professional standards related to early childhood practices; they will be continuous, collaborative learners who demonstrate knowledgeable, reflective and critical perspectives on their work, make informed decisions that integrate knowledge from a variety of sources; and they will be informed advocates for sound educational practices and policies. - Know, understand, and use a wide array of effective approaches, strategies, and tools to positively influence children's development and learning. - Understand the importance of each content area in young children's learning; know the essential concepts, inquiry tools, and structure of content areas, including academic subjects, and be able to identify resources to deepen their understanding. - Use their own knowledge and other resources to design, implement, and evaluate meaningful, challenging curriculum that promotes comprehensive developmental and learning outcomes for all young children. - Integrate their understanding of and relationship with children and families; their understanding of developmentally effective approaches to teaching and learning; and their knowledge of academic disciplines to design, implement, and evaluate experiences that promote positive development and learning for all young children.

-ELECTRICAL CONSTRUCTION & MAINTENANCE
+ELECTRICAL CONSTRUCTION & MAINTENANCE (Continued on next page)

+Associate in Applied Science Degree Program

-F rst Se mester С L CR
+First Sem nester С L CR

-COL 103 College Success 1 0 1
+COL 1 L03 College Success 1 0 1

-ELE 112 Basic Residential Wiring 2 2 3
+ELE 1 12 Basic Residential Wiring 2 2 3

-ELS 115 Basic Electricity / Electronics 3 0 3
+ELS 1 L 15 Basic Electricity / Electronics 3 0 3

-ELS 116 Basic Electricity / Electronics Lab 0 6 2
+ELS 1 L 16 Basic Electricity / Electronics Lab 0 6 2

-ENG 111 English Composition 3 0 3
+ENG 1 111 English Composition 3 0 3

-MAT 121 Technical Mathematics 4 0 4
+MAT 1 L21 Technical Mathematics 4 0 4

 13 8 16

+Second S Semest ter

+DIB 1 L13 Introduction to Digital Systems 2 2 3

-S econd l Seme ster
+Second Seme ster

 DIB 113 Introduction to Digital Systems 2 2 3

 DRR 117 Blueprint Reading for Construction Trades 2 2 3

 ELS 124 Industrial Electronics 2 3 3

 ELS 125 Motors & Controls 2 3 3

 Social Science Elective 3 0 3

-11 10
+11 10 15

-Third S emeste r
+Third Semeste er

 EET 221 Control Systems & PLCs 2 3 3

 ELC 110 National Electric Code 3 0 3

 ELE 210 Electrical Construction & Maintenance I 3 0 3

-ELE 212 Electrical Construction & Maintenance I Lab 0 9 3
+ELE 212 Electrical Construction & Maintenance Lab I 0 9 3

 PHY 150 Physics 3 2 4

 11 14 16